siiuuuuuu/tele_UR/README.md

 # tele_UR

-Teleoperation data collection code based on UR RTDE `servoL`.
+This codebase is primarily used for demonstration data collection and also serves as the foundation for human-in-the-loop data collection, so please configure it first.
 The main entry point is `servoL.py`: it uses an OpenVR tracker to control the UR5 TCP pose, maps MANUS glove data to Inspire hand commands, records RealSense images, and saves each demonstration as an HDF5 file.

 ## 1. Install the `tele` Conda Environment